tranthanhtrinlu/GameMonopolyQLDAPM_Nhom5/README.md

 We were able to implement a lot of Milestone 3 into the foundation of the game, so a lot of the next few weeks will be spent refining and refactoring our code.
 We also want to implement AIs within the next milestone, if possible.

 We also want to expand the current house system by allowing the player to remove/sell houses at their leisure.

+In Milestone 4, we will be implementing a save/load feature, as well as an international version with custom street names, values, and currencies.

 ~ MC